 The initial version of this document (D3.1) presented the first data collection and a 'mapping' of the standards to airworthiness requirements.
-This 2nd iteration of the document describes the updated status of the data collection, including the feedback of assessment data and the approach to include U-Space requirements.
+The 2nd iteration of the document (D3.2) described the updated status of the data collection, including the feedback of assessment data and the approach to include U-Space requirements.
+Finally, the 3rd iteration of the document (D3.3) again describes the updated status of the data collection, including the feedback of assessment data and the approach to include the requirements for the Special Condition for Light Unmanned Aircraft Systems - Medium Risk (SC Light-UAS).